SteliosTsop/QF-image-segmentation-keras/README.md

 ## Training the network

 The code for training the network and performing the predictions is using Keras with Tensorflow as a backend.
+The __train.py__ code is used to train the network and the following command line arguments need to be defined: